-- PP-I.2: Housing Options.
+PP-I.2: Housing Options.
 Many funding sources have specific eligibility criteria or other requirements that may not always align with potential projects in Irvine.
 The City will pursue relevant State and Federal funding sources to provide additional options for developers of lower-income housing that serve veterans, individual, and families at-risk of and currently experiencing homelessness in the City.
-The City will ensure that such housing options will include reasonable accommodations and supportive services for people with disabilities.
-Schedule of Action: Ongoing as funding is released and available. - PP-I.3: Leverage All Funding Options.
+The City will ensure that such housing options will include reasonable accommodations and transitional and supportive services for people with disabilities.
+Schedule of Action: OOngoing as funding is released and available.

+- PP-I.3: Leverage All Funding Options.
 The City will explore the feasibility of joining the Orange County Housing Finance Trust (OCHFT), a joint power authority composed of many Orange County cities.
 The OCHFT can provide additional funding options for affordable housing developers.
 The City will ensure that housing options will include reasonable accommodations and supportive services for people with disabilities.
-Schedule of Actions: Explore by October 2023. - PP-I.4: Services for People Experiencing Homelessness.
+Schedule of Actions: EExplore by October 2023. - PP-I.4: Services for People Experiencing Homelessness.
 The City will continue to make information about services for people experiencing homelessness available on the City's website and at City facilities.
 The City will continue to provide resources for non-profits that provide transitional housing, motel vouchers, food pantry, emergency rent and utility payment assistance, life-skills counseling and clothing.
 The City will continue to provide CDBG grant funding to non-profits such as Families Forward, South County Outreach, Human Options, and Stand Up for Kids that provide these services.
 Information on these resources is included in the City's Affordable Housing Guide and the City's website.
-Schedule of Actions: Ongoing. - PP-I.5: Crisis Response Protocol.
+Schedule of Actions: One of the country of the City's Affordable Housing Guide and the City's website. - PP-I.5: Crisis Response Protocol.
 The City will explore establishing a crisis response protocol for local service providers to render rapid crisis support, including after-hour services for people experiencing or at risk of homelessness.
-Schedule of Actions: By October 2022. - PP-I.6: Shared Housing.
+Schedule of Actions: BBy October 2022. - PP-I.6: Shared Housing.
 The City will reach out to other California cities currently implementing shared housing programs that help match individuals experiencing or at risk of homelessness and seniors for a mutually beneficial living situation.
 Individuals in need of housing can provide needed physical assistance around the home for seniors.
 Through these conversations and information sharing, The City will determine the efficacy of these programs and consider establishing a pilot program in the City.
-Schedule of Actions: Explore by October 2024.
+Schedule of Actions: E∉xplore by October 2024.